Cereceres/only-some-times/README.md

 # only-some-times
-wrap function to be spied if called some times
+wrap function to be spied if called some times, return the same value like other function and accept the same arguments

 # Usage